How to Update

 - The update may contain new features that you might be interested in.

 What You Need to Know Before an Update

 Whilst we recommend updating our products, it's not always necessary.
 Whenever we release an update, we provide information about it so that you can decide for yourself whether you want to update or not.
 The first place to check out information about the update is the changelog.
 Additionally, we typically add a release note about each update cycle, which usually explains what we're doing and why.
-You can find the release notes in our Content area (coming soon).
+You can find the release notes here.

 How to Backup Your Website

 As a general rule of thumb, it is always a good idea to back up your website before performing any software updates.
 When backing up your site, it should both the database and the files of your website.